Hawaii Voter Roll Access Challenge

 In April 2023, PILF made a request to Nago for a complete file of state’s VRS data, which Nago’s office did not fulfill because the state delegates the responsibility of maintaining voter rolls to counties.
 PILF alleges this violates the National Voter Registration Act’s (NVRA) public disclosure provision, which requires all states to maintain a publicly accessible statewide roll of registered voters, not separate private voter rolls on a county by county basis.
 PILF also argues that the state’s policy of only providing VRS data for election or government purposes violates the NVRA which requires statewide voter rolls to be accessible to the general public.
 PILF is asking the court to strike down Hawaii’s law and order the state to provide a copy of the statewide voter roll.

-STATUS: On June 28, 2024, the judge granted in part and denied in part a motion to dismiss this case, but preserved the opportunity for PILF to amend its complaint.
-PILF has until Oct.
+On June 28, 2024, the judge granted in part and denied in part a motion to dismiss this case, but preserved the opportunity for PILF to amend its complaint.
+The judge gave PILF until Oct.
 28, 2024 to file an amended complaint.
+PILF did not file an amended complaint.

 Case Documents